binpash/pash/docs/contrib.md

 (You can use `rebase` instead of `merge` if your branch is local and hasn't been pushed to GitHub, but `merge` if your branch is already pushed.)

+## Commit Messages

+It's important to write [clear commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+At a minimum, a short single-line summary at the top with verbs in present tense:-)